 - 2 teaspoons salt (10g)

-- about 1 1/4 cup cool water (about 300ml)
+- 1 1/4 cups water (300 ml)

 Making & Proving the Dough (30 min + 1 hr proving)

 - Dump in the softened butter and half of the water.
 Stir and crush the mixture with your hand to begin forming the dough.
 Gradually add more water and mix well until all the flour has been incorporated and a slightly sticky dough has formed.
 You may need more or less water than the recipe states.

-- Shape the dough into a ball, place in an oiled bowl, and cover tightly with plastic wrap.
+- Shape the dough into a ball, place in a buttered bowl, and cover tightly with plastic wrap.
 Let the dough prove until at least doubled in size, about 1 hour.

 Shaping & Proving the Dough (10 min shaping + 30 min proving)

 - Turn out the dough onto a lightly floured work surface and punch it down all over to knock out large pockets of gas.

-- Form the dough into a flat circle, and fold the edges into the center to form a pentagon or hexagon shape.
+- Form the dough into a flat circle, and fold the edges into the center to form a hexagon shape.
 Pinch the edges together, then turn the dough over so the folds are underneath.

 - Cup your hands around the loaf so the dough is between your palms.
 Shape it into a round by turning the dough between your hands and keeping it on the work surface.